glowingjade/obsidian-smart-composer/README.md

 3. Place the downloaded files into this new folder.
 4. Open Obsidian settings `Settings > Community plugins`, and enable Smart Composer.

+### Troubleshooting

+Smart Composer requires a recent version of the Obsidian installer.
+If you experience installation issues, please ensure your Obsidian is updated to the latest version.

 ## Roadmap

 To see our up-to-date project roadmap and progress, please check out our [GitHub Projects kanban board](https://github.com/glowingjade/obsidian-smart-composer/projects?query=is%3Aopen).